 Is an RV the same as a motorhome?

 RV is short for “Recreational Vehicle.
 It is an umbrella term for different kinds of vehicles which includes motorhomes and travel trailers.

 Motor Coaches or Motorhomes are self-powered RVs that come with an engine and chassis.
 On the other hand, towable RVs are those that you need to attach to other vehicles to drive.

 What is the difference between a 5th wheel and a travel trailer?

-A fifth wheel attaches in the bed of a truck and is secured by a “hitch”, while a travel trailer is pulled by the bumper hitch of the vehicle using a “ball and coupler”
+A fifth wheel attaches inside the bed of a truck and is secured by a “hitch”, while a travel trailer is pulled by the bumper hitch of the vehicle using a “ball and coupler”